 And a small cabin build there, of clay and wattles made;

 Nine bean rows will I have there, and a hive for the honey bee,

 Decades passed.
 Not just years, but decades.

 We made a life, sometimes in quiet desperation, sometimes with a warrior’s mighty shout.
-Our children grew and went their ways, except for one of them who stayed at home.
+Our children grew and went their ways, except for the one of them who stays at home.

-The world’s convention was that the one who stayed at home was less able—this son who was a stayer at our home.
+The world’s convention was that the one who stays at home was less able—this son who was a stayer at home.
 Yet his soul was able, at providing unquestioning love.